Loading...

-To create the plumed manual you should go to the user-doc directory and type make .
+To create the plumed manual you should go to the root directory and type make docs .
 This command works because user documentation for all the PLMD::Action is inside the source code.
-If you look at the documentation page for any of the actions that are implemented in plumed you will see that it is composed of three pars:

-Furthermore, you will also have noticed that if you make an error in the input for any PLMD::Action the descriptions of all the keywords from the manual appears in the log file.
-This is possible because manual pages for PLMD::Action are inside the code and because the manual is created using the following packages:
+Much of the text in the manual is generated automatically, which is possible as manual pages for PLMD::Action are inside the code and because the manual is created using the following package:

 static void registerKeywords(Keywords& keys);